momentohq/public-dev-docs/docs/develop/guides/cheat-sheets/momento-cache-python-cheat-sheet.md

 :::tip

 If you combine all of the functions on this page into one python file, you'd have a central collection of functions you can import and call from other python code.
-In addition, if you are putting this into production, you might look to replace the print() calls with ones using the logging library (`import logging`) in python.
-Click [here](../../../../static/code/cheat-sheets/MomentoBasics.py) to see the class file with all definitions in it.
+In addition, if you are using this code in production you might look to replace the print() calls with ones using the logging library (`import logging`) in python.
+[Click here](../../../../static/code/cheat-sheets/MomentoBasics.py) to see the class file with all definitions in it.

 :::

 ## Import libraries and connect to return a CacheClient object
+This code sets up the class with the necessary imports, the class definition, and the CacheClient instantiation that each of the other functions will need to call.

 ```python
 from datetime import timedelta
 from momento import CacheClient, Configurations, CredentialProvider
 from momento.responses import CacheGet, CacheSet, CreateCache, ListCaches, CacheIncrement

 import os

 class MomentoBasics:
   def client():
     momento_auth_token = CredentialProvider.from_environment_variable('MOMENTO_AUTH_TOKEN')